fcento100/kingery-bulmash/README.md

 # Kingery-Bulmash 1984 Blast Parameters Calculator

-This implementation in python of the formulas from the unclassified paper:
+Python implementation of the formulas from the unclassified paper:

 >**Simplified Kingery Airblast Calculations**, Aug 1994